QiyaShu/LBM-DEM-FEM-Coupling/README.md

     - make yes-ASPHERE yes-RIGID (insert necessary packages, and copy necessary files from lammps/src);
     - copy files in the LIGGGHTS_Extra folder to LIGGGHTS-PUBLIC/src (these enable inserting pack of ellipsoids);
     - (make fedora; mpirun lmp_fedora < in.ellipsoid; run an example to see whether LIGGGHTS works well);
-    - make makeshlib (update makefile.shlib file, what will be included in SrcPath later);
+    - make makeshlib (update makefile.shlib file, what will be used to build the shared library);
     - make -f Makefile.shlib fedora_fpic (create shared library lammps.so);
 3. install LBDEMCoupling
     - git clone (this repository);